IbrahimL/gb3mppe/README.md

 1. Clone this repo, and we'll call the directory that you cloned multiview-multiperson-pose as ${gb3mppe}.
 2. Install dependencies.
+# MMG : Multi-view Matching Graph Module

-# Data preparation for MMG
+## Data preparation for MMG
 We train and evaluate our model on the **[Campus](http://campar.in.tum.de/Chair/MultiHumanPose)**.
 1. We processed the ground-truth and the 2D pose estimated by [Hanyue Tu, Chunyu Wang, Wenjun Zeng](https://github.com/microsoft/voxelpose-pytorch) to our format.
 2. We also created dataset in form of python dictionnaries (pkl files) to store the node features and the edge features which ar the inputs of our MMG model.